 Can the Complainant claim interim Compensation from the Drawer?

 Interim Compensation is granted during the trial of the offense and when the case has not been finally decided by the Court.

 One should be very careful while dealing with cheques.
 A cheque is one of the payment modes in most business transactions.
-If a cheque is dishonored, one should try to repay it in the notice period itself when the demand has been made by the complainant or he would land himself into trouble, it being a criminal offense.
+If a cheque is dishonoured, one should try to repay it in the notice period itself when the demand has been made by the complainant or he would land himself into trouble, it being a criminal offence.